Zeigren/inventree-docker/README.md

 You’ll also need to create this [Docker Config](https://docs.docker.com/engine/swarm/configs/):

-- inventree_vhost = The nginx vhost file for InvenTree (use the inventree_prod_vhost.conf template and simply replace all instances of `YOURDOMAIN`)
+- inventree_vhost = The Nginx vhost file for InvenTree (use the inventree_prod_vhost.conf template and simply replace all instances of `YOURDOMAIN`)

 Make whatever changes you need to docker-stack.yml (replace all instances of `YOURDOMAIN`).